Plant Biology (Minor)

 BIOL 408Plants and Civilization4

-Choose two additional plant-based courses at the 500 level or higher:8
+Select two additional plant-based courses from the following:8

 BIOL 704Plant-Microbe Interactions3